harkiratss/harkiratss.github.io/_pages/about.md

   - /about.html
 ---

-I am a theoretical physicist working at the Indian Institute of Technology Delhi as a research associate.
-My research focusses on everything quantum and gravity.
+I am a theoretical physicist currently working as a Research Associate at the Indian Institute of Technology Delhi.
+My research lies at the intersection of quantum theory and gravitation, exploring fundamental questions that arise when these two pillars of modern physics meet.

-Here are a few snippnets from my works.
-The first figure contain the probability distribution and the expectation value of the volume of universe for a semiclassical wave packet for positive cosmological constant.
-The second figure is for the case of a negative cosmological constant.
-The last figure shows the quantum correlation of a test quantum field in the background spacetime undergoing critical collapse at the end of the simulation.
+Below are a few visual excerpts from my recent works.
+The first figure shows the quantum dynamics of the FLRW universe with dust and a positive cosmological constant.
+The universe undergoes quantum bounce as depicted by probability distribution, the expectation value and quantum uncertainty of the volume of universe for a wave packet.
+The second figure depicts the corresponding results for a negative cosmological constant, highlighting the contrasting dynamics where the quantum universe undergoing cyclic evolution.
+Finally, the third figure captures quantum correlations of a test field propagating in a spacetime undergoing critical gravitational collapse, taken from the endpoint of a numerical simulation.
 <table>
   <tr>
     <td><img src="/images/QC1.png" width="600"/></td>